-- 7.6 In 2017/18 the Authority determined 935 minor applications (description in paragraph 7.3), as shown in Table 7-2 (broken down by development type).
-This figure does not include those applications that were withdrawn, finally disposed of, declined to determine by the Local Planning Authority, called in for determination by the Secretary of State or non-determined applications subject to appeal. - 7.7 921 applications were determined within 8 weeks or within the agreed extension of time period, which equals 98.5% of minor decisions
+- 7.6 In 2018/19 the Authority determined 792 minor applications (description in paragraph 7.3), as shown in Table 7-2 (broken down by development type).
+There were 935 minor applications the previous year.
+This figure does not include those applications that were withdrawn, finally disposed of, declined to determine by the Local Planning Authority, called in for determination by the Secretary of State or non-determined applications subject to appeal. - 7.7 687 applications were determined within 8 weeks or within the agreed extension of time period, which equals 87% of minor decisions.
+This is lower than the previous year where 98.5% were determined within 8 weeks but still significantly above the national target of 65% (see paragraph 7.12).

-Table 7-2: Minor applications by development type, 2017-2018
+Table 7-2: Minor applications by development type, 2018-2019